frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

 #.
 Test and name the inputs

-_`Make a program to pick a box from a stack`
+_`Make a program to pick up a workpiece`
 ========================================================
-Make a program to pick a box from a stack.
+Make a program to pick a workpiece.
 There are several ways to this.
 Consider the following suggestion as a starting point:

 #.
 Move to a waypoint above the stack.
 #.
 Close gripper.
 #.
-Lower slowly relative to the waypoint above, until box is detected.
+Lower slowly relative to the waypoint above, until workpiece is detected.
 #.
 Relative move up 1 cm.
 #.
 Open gripper.
 #.
+Move to position.
-Pick box.
+#.
+Pick workpiece.

 The direction option can be used to detect an object and perform an action.
 Also, have a look at stack/de-stack options on the UR5e.